matiasleize/matiasleize/README.md

-# Hi, I’m Matías 👋
+## Hi there 👋

-I’m a PhD candidate in Physics with a strong interest in **cosmology, statistical inference, and data analysis**.
+I'm a PhD candidate in Physics with a strong interest in **cosmology, statistical inference, and data analysis**.
 My research focuses on developing and applying statistical tools to test cosmological models against observational data, with particular emphasis on **tension metrics** and **model comparison**.
 I worked on testing alternative theries of gravity

+My research focuses on developing and applying statistical tools to test cosmological models against observational data, with particular emphasis on **tension metrics**, **model comparison**, and **consistency tests** across multiple datasets.

+I am especially interested in building robust and interpretable statistical frameworks that help assess the viability of alternative cosmological models and quantify discrepancies between observational probes.

 ---

-## 🔭 Research Interests
+### 🔭 Research Interests

 - Cosmological parameter inference
 - Tension metrics and consistency tests between datasets

-I am especially interested in building **robust, interpretable statistical frameworks** that help quantify disagreements between datasets and assess the viability of alternative cosmological models.
+- Statistical methods for cosmology
+- Testing extensions of the standard cosmological model

 <!--
 **matiasleize/matiasleize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.